ChanlChanl

 // 7.
 Responds: explains order status, offers to place new order for additional widget

-The ReAct loop is what makes an AI agent an agent rather than a chatbot.
-It can gather information, make decisions based on real data, and take multiple actions to fulfill a request.
-The tools your agent has access to define what it can actually do — and the quality of your tool descriptions directly impacts how reliably the model chooses the right tool at the right time.
+The tools your agent has access to define what it can actually do — and the quality of your tool descriptions directly impacts how reliably the model chooses the right one.
+If you're connecting agents to external systems, MCP provides a standardized protocol for tool discovery and execution that pairs naturally with this pattern.

 typescript